 The aim of GoldMan is to mitigate the problem of loneliness among the elderly.
 Loneliness is a persistent and prevalent negative emotion that can lead to depression and suicide.
-The application offers a simple and accessible interface through which elderly and students can create social connections.
+The application offers a simple and accessible interface through which elderly people can create social connections with students.
 The ability to meet younger people increases the likelihood that the elderly will feel valued, and their knowledge and experience will be appreciated.
 Older adults can search for students in their vicinity who share their interests in order to develop friendly relationships, while students can use their free time to connect with older adults.

 Keywords: GoldMan, loneliness, elderly, social connections, depression, suicide, interface, students, older adults, interests, friendly relationships.